louis-young/keyword-density-calculator/README.md

 # Keyword Density Tool

-React application for calculating the density of keywords within content.
+A React application for calculating the density of keywords within content.

 ![Keyword Density Tool](documentation/keyword-density-tool.jpg)